lyokha/vim-publish-helper/README.md

 runtime plugin/publish_helper.vim
 ```

-You may need to source other plugins, for example TagHighlight which makes
+You may need to source other plugins, for example *TagHighlight* which makes
 possible to highlight tags generated by ctags.

 ### Customizing vim settings

-Starting from **version 0.7** vimhl accepts a new attribute *vars* to define
+Starting from **version 0.7** *vimhl* accepts a new attribute *vars* to define
 global vim variables.
-The example of a custom .vimrc.pandoc script from the
+The example of a custom *.vimrc.pandoc* script from the
-previous section contains definition of a global variable g:PhCtrlTrans.
-Now you
+previous section contains definition of a global variable *g:PhCtrlTrans*.
+Now
-can remove this definition from the script and set variable g:PhCtrlTrans
+you can remove this definition from the script and set variable *g:PhCtrlTrans*
 dynamically from the filter only for those code blocks that require it.
 To
 accomplish this put the new attribute *vars="PhCtrlTrans"* in such code blocks.

 Global variables are also good for making selection between arbitrary
 conditions.
-Imagine that script .vimrc.pandoc has lines
+Imagine that script *.vimrc.pandoc* has lines

 ```vim
 if exists('g:load_TagHl')